insideout10/wordlift-docs/docs/faq.rst

 All entities shall be matched to the proper language of the content.

+What factors determine the rating of an entity?
+_____________

+The entity rating in WordLift takes under account the following factors:

+- Every entity should be linked to one or more related posts.
+- Every entity should have its own description.
+- Every entity should link to other entities - when we select other entities to enrich the description of an entity we create a relationships in the site's `knowledge graph <key-concepts.html#knowledge-graph>`_.
+- Entities, just like any post in WordPress, can be kept as draft.
+Only when we publish them they become available in the analysis and we can use them to classify our contents.
+- Entities shall have a feautured image.
+When we add a featured image to an entity we’re adding the `schema-org:image` attribute to the entity.
+- Every entity (unless we’re creating something completely new) should be interlinked with the same entity on at least one other dataset.
+This is called data interlinking and can be done by adding a link to the equivalent entity using the `sameAs` attribute.
+- Every entity has a type (i.e. Person, Place, Organization, …) and every type has its own set of properties.
+When we complete all the properties of an entity we increase the entity visibility and usefulness.

 When should I link one entity to another?
 _____________